 I have been professionally associated with a number of psychotherapy organisations, including the Institute of Group Analysis (UK), the Group Analytic Society International (GASi), the Belgian Association for Psychotherapy (ABP-BVP), and the International Association for Group Psychotherapy (IAGP).

-Earlier in my development, I was a member of the Bolyai Műhely in Hungary, an invitation-only programme for highly selected young scholars.
+Earlier in my professional development, I was a member of the Bolyai Műhely in Hungary, an invitation-only programme for highly selected young scholars.

 If you feel that this way of working may be relevant for you, you are welcome to get in touch.